 Yes, we will liaise with a rescue or local Council in your area to have a home check performed.

-Do you adopt to other countries?
+Do you adapt to other countries?

 No, sorry, New Zealand only.
 We do not adopt internationally.